Kilcullen: Community and Amenities

-Civic groups
+Civic Groups

 On a number of occasions from the mid-20th century, community groups have been formed, most notably Kilcullen Community Council, Kilcullen Community Development, and the current formation, Kilcullen Community Action (KCA).
-These groups have achieved much for the town, including the establishment, and preservation under charitable trustees, of the Valley Community Park.
+These groups have achieved much for the town, including the establishment and preservation of the Valley Community Park under charitable trustees.

 Kilcullen has an active Lions Club, meeting regularly and driving and wholly or partly funding a number of community initiatives, such as the Youth Cafe due to open at the Tennis Club building, and the Photographic Competition, designed to capture a record of scenes and personalities, to be kept in the Heritage Centre.
-One of their major fund-raising events is the Duck Race in the Liffey, which since 2010 formed part of a larger community-led River Festival.
+One of their major fund-raising events is the Duck Race in the Liffey, which, since 2010, has formed part of a larger community-led River Festival.

-There is an active local Scout group, and a well-established credit union, with a large office near the town bridge, as well as the Kilcullen Flower and Garden Club.
+There is an active local Scout group, a well-established credit union with a large office near the town bridge, and the Kilcullen Flower and Garden Club.

 Kilcullen was among a number of County Kildare places awarded a gold medal in the 2025 Tidy Towns competition.